Btryon86 enjoys writing on various topics, such as science, music, and health.

 The Danger of Chemical Fires

-Aside from the obvious burning, chemical fires also are quite likely to explode, depending on the chemicals in question.
+Aside from the obvious burning, chemical fires are also likely to explode, depending on the chemicals in question.
 This can lead to injuries from the heat, the shockwaves emitted by the explosion, the resulting smoke, and any debris sent hurling.

 Which Chemicals Start Them?